-Turns out, THIS small detail could be making you drink more wine
+If you're going out over Christmas, THIS could be making you drink more wine

 Apparently the team found that a bigger glass makes the drinker consume wine faster and therefore they end up purchasing more.